swilgosz/hanamimastery/data/articles/hanami-architecture-explained.md

 > Note: If you're looking for a detailed explanation of how repositories, relationships, and models map to Rails Models, or why View in Hanami is a ruby object, then **subscribe to the Newsletter ** as you need to wait for the next episodes.

 I'm pointing at this, because people asking me about *Hanami architecture*, **do not ask about what they want to get an answer for**.
 They ask me specifically about "*how Hanami's building blocks differ from Rails MVC*" and why there are so many of them.

+> This question **I already addressed in an [episode #8](https://hanamimastery.com/episodes/9-guide-to-models-in-hanami-and-rom)**.
+If this is what bothers you, feel free to check it out!

-But, as they use words: "hanami architecture", **let's explain that first.**
+But, as most of the people use words: "hanami architecture", **let's explain that first.**

 #### Some examples of software architecture: